Plexer0/LinuxFanboy/README.md

 # Linux Fanboy
 This is just a silly little Debian package that adds Windows commands to your /usr/bin folder.
 When you execute them, you will receive a message that a stereotypical hardcore Linux fan would respond.

+**Please take these messages with a grain of salt.
+They aren't purposely aimed at anyone, nor towards Windows or Microsoft.
+This silly application exists just for fun.**

 # Why would I install this?
 Don't ask me! ¯\_(ツ)_/¯